Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "It is a path we should have maximalized long ago," Y!kiidaa lamented.
 "They have explored the frontiers of training, science, psychology and biology to produce something truly exceptional."

-*"They* had the advantage of coming to it with fresh eyes, and a military legacy built on real warfare.
+"*They* had the advantage of coming to it with fresh eyes, and a military legacy built on real warfare.
 I cannot feel too ashamed of ourselves.
 We have been limited to exploration and quiet excursions."

 "And boarding actions," Y!kiidaa pointed out.
 "Not trivial, those!"